You can learn how to play the open position Em chord and CAGED Em shape!

 You can simply memorize these by understanding how to build them and trying them out by moving the chords around the fretboard.

 Maybe you could even try some of the exercises I provide in the SEPR.
-However, if you really want to get to know these chords, you must discover them and associate them with real songs.
+However, if you want to get to know these chords, you must discover them and associate them with real songs.

 You find an open position Emadd9 in Cannonball.